 Castlemaine's history dates back to the Gold Rush of 1851 and it still has many fascinating old buildings, including the oldest continuously operating theatre in Australia.
 We will visit the Castlemaine Art Museum, an art deco, heritage-listed, building which contains a wonderful collection of Australian art.
 Tom Roberts, Frederick McCubbin, Arthur Streeton, Rupert Bunny and Jeffrey Smart are just some of the artists whose works are displayed, while there are also photographs by Max Dupain and Olive Cotton.
 Artists Professor Charles Green and Lyndell Brown will take us on a tour of the collection.
-They will introduce the exhibition 'Cloudy - a few isolated showers' where their own works evoking the sky are on display together with historical and contemporary paintings, photography, sound, watercolour and sculpture.
 Also in the gallery are works by Christian Waller, an important illustrator who was born in Castlemaine.
 She was the first Australian artist to illustrate the children's classic Alice in Wonderland.

 Tonight, we enjoy our welcome dinner at the Gold Mines Hotel.
 The hotel is positioned opposite the historic Victoria Hill Gold Mine.
-Completed in 1872 and designed by renowned Bendigo architect Willliam Vahland, the hotel represents the height of prosperity, thanks to the discovery of gold in Bendigo.
+Completed in 1872 and designed by renowned Bendigo architect William Vahland, the hotel represents the height of prosperity, thanks to the discovery of gold in Bendigo.
 Dr. Charles Fahey was heritage consultant to the recently extensive renovation of the venue.
 He will be joining us tonight for dinner.
 Charles is the Convener History Program, Department of Archaeology and History, at La Trobe University, author of many Victorian rural histories including Gold tailings: Forgotten history of family and community on the central Victorian goldfields.
 (Overnight Hotel Shamrock, Bendigo) BD